 What a Real Surgery Claim Actually Pays: The Math

 Here's the number nobody shows you.
-An "80% plan" does not pay 80% of your surgery estimate.
-It pays 80% of the eligible charges left after your deductible — and "eligible" quietly drops a line item or two along the way.
+An "80% plan" does not necessarily pay 80% of your surgery estimate.
+It applies the selected percentage and deductible to eligible charges — in the order stated by the form — and "eligible" can drop a line item or two along the way.
 On a real bill, the gap between what you expect back and what actually lands in your account is often four figures.

-(your bill − any line items your plan excludes − your remaining deductible) × your reimbursement percentage = your check — up to whatever is left of your annual limit.
+(your bill − excluded line items − your remaining deductible) × your reimbursement percentage = your check — up to whatever is left of your annual limit.

 Let's run a torn cruciate ligament, the most common major knee surgery in dogs and one of the priciest.
 A TPLO repair runs roughly $2,800 to $6,400, averaging about $3,525, according to CareCredit.
 Say your estimate lands at $5,000, on a common plan: 80% reimbursement, a $500 annual deductible you haven't touched yet, and a $5,000 annual limit.

 One detail worth confirming with your carrier: the order of that math.
-Most insurers subtract the deductible first and then apply the percentage — the calculation above.
-A few apply the percentage to the full eligible amount and then subtract the deductible, which can shift your check by a hundred dollars or more.
-Same policy on paper, different payout.
+Some forms subtract the deductible first and then apply the percentage — the calculation above.
+Others apply the percentage to eligible charges and then subtract the full deductible.
+In this example, that percentage-first order would pay ($4,935 × 80%) − $500 = $3,448, or $100 less.
+Same headline settings, different form calculation.

 And that annual limit matters more than it looks here.
 A single $5,000 surgery fits under a $5,000 cap — but a cruciate repair followed by a complication, or a cancer course that runs for months, can blow through it, and everything past the cap is yours until the policy year resets.